-IMPORTANT NOTE: In the unfortunate event that the candidate sits either part of the exam over two exam diets (e.g. only sits the written exam at the first attempt and sits the written and viva components of the exam at the second attempt) and fails, no further attempts are allowed and they will be removed from the course without a qualification.
+In the unfortunate circumstance that the candidate sits the exam twice and fails, no further attempts are allowed and they are removed from the course without a qualification.

 2.3.1.
 Withdrawing from the exam

 If a candidate withdraws from the exam AFTER the affirmative "Intent to sit the exam" form has been returned (approximately 3 months prior to the written exam date) the candidate will be required to pay an administration fee of £250 to access the next exam sitting.